-That is why today, we want to share with you one of the tools that has made life easy as a remote team.
-It has helped us both in our personal and professional life, because it let us keep everything in one place.
+That is why today, we want to share with you one of the tools that have made life easy as a remote team.
+It has helped us both in our personal and professional life because it let us keep everything in one place.

 You might already know the tool that we are going to reference in this blog: Google Drive.
 Drive is the best tool to keep everything organized; before knowing about Drive, we used to keep everything in documents that filled up our computer space, and it was so hard to find what we were looking for when we needed it.